 Seeing a city as a structure, resulting in patterns and lines, and at the same time as a space of living and dying; – now alienated by a pandemic, creates its own melancholic beauty.

-Using only my mobile phone camera with its distorting wide angle, I am wandering aimlessly through the streets of the broken city, immersed with the feeling of a standstill in time.
+Leaving my camera behind, only with my mobile phone camera with its distorting wide angle, I am wandering aimlessly through the streets of the broken city, immersed with the feeling of a standstill in time.